copernicus-mogley/zkav.club/infrastructure/zcash/moderation.md

 ## Appeals

 * Users may appeal moderation decisions via the instance’s published contact method (to be added).

-* Appeals should include the link, a description, and the requested remedy.## Federation policy (MVP)
+* Appeals should include the link, a description, and the requested remedy.

-* Federation is **curated**.

-* We may block or unfollow instances that routinely distribute spam, harassment/hate, or other policy-violating content.

-* We maintain a simple federation log (date + action + reason).
-For operational tracking, see the federation log stub on the hub page: [https://www.zkav.club/infrastructure/zcash/](https://www.zkav.club/infrastructure/zcash/)

-What “curated” means (MVP):

-* We do not aim to federate with everything by default.
-* We may proactively block/unfollow instances that create repeated moderation overhead or distribute policy-violating content.
-* Federation decisions are documented in the log.
+## Special cases

+The following categories may be handled with faster or more restrictive actions while a review is completed:

+* Doxxing / personal data: may be unlisted immediately while reviewing.
-## Transparencynd escalated to admins.
+* Credible safety threats: may be unlisted immediately and escalated to admins.
 * Impersonation: may require verification or removal of misleading identifiers.
 * Copyright or rights disputes: content may be unlisted while we assess the request and available evidence.
 * Disputes with channel owners: moderators handle routine cases; admins are the final escalation authority.